 Improving the capacity of organisations and individuals to use evidence-based tools for promoting positive mental health and wellbeing is a key focus of the Commission.

-The Mental Health and Wellbeing Capacity Building Project, in partnership with Maudsley International, aims to give key stakeholders across community, non-government and government sectors the awareness, knowledge and skills to increase the mental health and wellbeing of individuals and groups.
+The Mental Health and Wellbeing Capacity Building Project, undertaken in partnership with Implemental (previously Maudsley International), aimed to give key stakeholders across community, non-government and government sectors the awareness, knowledge and skills to increase the mental health and wellbeing of individuals and groups.

 - the Wheel of Wellbeing